Prowler1000/Modified-Dockers/README.md

 # Nextcloud
 Moved from Nextcloud being hosted on a VPS to a self-hosted docker and found there were some extra packages I needed.

-# OpenVS-Code
-Haven't made it yet, just placing this here for now.
-Imagine if I forgot to update this?
-That would never happen, right?